Publisher growth tactics for election season | WEBINAR

 • Publishing sponsored articles

-Compiling and analyzing audience data without a centralized solution would take a lot of manual effort if publishers didn’t use CRM systems.
+Compiling and analyzing audience data without a centralized solution would take a lot of manual effort if publishers didn’t use CRM systems, which can help improve customer retention .
 More specifically, the software allows users to:

 • See all website performance data in one dashboard